Skip to content

 • For other applications, consult the manual of the application.

-• You can now use Jelly format for parsing, serialization, and streaming serialization in your Jena application.
+• You can now use the Jelly format for parsing, serialization, and streaming serialization in your Jena application.

 Content negotiation in Fuseki